artysta/duolingo/README.md

 ## 2. Usage example.

-Below you can find some examples.
+Below you can find some usage examples.

 ```javascript
 const Duolingo = require('duolingo');